-Mean monthly derived $\Delta p \text{CO}2$ determined only from float observations (surface $p \text{CO}2$ minus atmospheric $p \text{CO}2$) is positive in the Pacific (22.5 ± 13.5 μatm) formation region and slightly positive in the Indian SAMW formation region (9.5 \pm 12.9 μ atm) (Table 2; Figure 4, bottom).
-In both the Pacific and Indian SAMW formation regions the Δp CO2 calculated from float observations overlaps with, but is generally higher than, either direct shipboard measurements (SOCAT) or derived Δp CO2 from paired DIC and alkalinity measurements (GLODAP).
-SOCAT pCO2 observations are direct measurements with accuracy better than 5 μatm (including quality flags A-D, Lauvset et al. 2017), while the float-derived pCO_2 estimates utilize a recently developed technique with a theoretical uncertainty of approximately \pm 11 μ atm (Williams et al. 2017).
+Mean monthly derived $\Delta p CO_2$ (surface pCO_2 minus atmospheric pCO_2 , Text S2) determined only from float observations is positive in the Pacific (22.5 \pm 13.5 μ atm) formation region and slightly positive in the Indian SAMW formation region (9.5 \pm 12.9 μ atm) (Table 2; Figure 4, bottom).
+In both the Pacific and Indian SAMW formation regions the $\Delta p CO_2$ calculated from float observations overlaps with, but is generally higher than, either direct shipboard measurements (SOCAT) or derived $\Delta p CO_2$ from paired DIC and alkalinity measurements (GLODAP).
+SOCAT pCO2 observations are direct measurements with accuracy better than 5 μatm (including quality flags A-D, Lauvset et al. 2017), while the float-derived pCO2 estimates utilize a recently developed technique with a theoretical uncertainty of approximately ± 11 μatm (Williams et al. 2017).
 Float observations have previously shown higher pCO2 during the winter than has been recorded in the SOCAT database (Gray et al. 2018; Williams et al. 2018).
-This elevated wintertime pCO2 yields a reduction in the Southern Ocean (south of 35°S) CO2 sink in 2015-2017 from 1.1 Pg C yr-1 based on SOCAT data alone to 0.75 Pg C yr-1 using a combined SOCAT and SOCCOM dataset (Bushinsky et al. 2019).
-These results have been challenged, most recently by a study using atmospheric CO2 measurements and atmospheric transport models to constrain the Southern Ocean sink (Long et al. 2021), which yielded a stronger Southern Ocean CO2 sink, though with overlapping uncertainties between the atmospheric constraint and the SOCCOM and SOCAT float-based results in all months where atmospheric data existed.
+This elevated wintertime pCO_2 yields a reduction in the Southern Ocean (south of 35°S) CO2 sink in 2015-2017 from 1.1 Pg C yr-1 based on SOCAT data alone to 0.75 Pg C yr-1 using a combined SOCAT and SOCCOM dataset (Bushinsky et al. 2019).
+These results have been challenged, most recently by a study using atmospheric CO2 measurements and atmospheric transport models to constrain the Southern Ocean sink (Long et al. 2021), which yielded a stronger Southern Ocean CO2 sink, though with overlapping uncertainties between the atmospheric constraint and the SOCCOM and SOCAT float-based pCO2 estimates in all months for which atmospheric data existed and potential complications from previously documented interannual and decadal variability.

-The key question for average values of $\Delta p CO_2$ or air-sea fluxes is whether averaged float estimates of pCO_2 are accurate, not whether individual observations are precise.
-Crossover comparisons between ship and float pCO_2 have indicated a possible high bias of float pCO_2 by ~4 μ atm (Fay et al. 2018; Gray et al. 2018; Williams et al. 2018), smaller than the differences between the Argo and SOCAT mean values in Table 2.
-An updated crossover comparison with the addition of a filter eliminating crossover density differences >0.03 kg m-3 yields a mean float-derived pCO_2 bias of -1.86 \pm 15.8 μ atm (SOCAT minus floats, n = 52, Supplemental Figure S2), which makes it unlikely that an error in the pCO_2 estimation method is responsible for the 17-20 μ atm difference in ΔpCO_2 between the mean Argo and SOCAT values observed here.
+The key question for average values of $\Delta p \text{CO}2$ or air-sea fluxes is whether averaged float estimates of $p \text{CO}2$ are accurate, not whether individual observations are precise.
+Crossover comparisons between ship and float $p \text{CO}2$ have indicated a possible high bias of float $p \text{CO}2$ by ~4 μ atm (Fay et al. 2018; Gray et al. 2018; Williams et al. 2018), smaller than the differences between the Argo and SOCAT mean values in Table 2.
+An updated crossover comparison with the addition of a filter eliminating crossover density differences >0.03 kg m-3 yields a mean float-derived $p \text{CO}2$ bias of -1.86 \pm 15.8 μ atm (SOCAT minus floats, n = 52, Supplemental Figure S3).
+Recent work evaluating float $p \text{CO}2$ against shipboard observations indicates that float $p \text{CO}2$ may be high by ~6 μ atm (Mackay and Watson 2021; Wu et al. 2022) and comparison against aircraftderived CO2 fluxes indicate that float-derived outgassing is too strong in the winter due to high-biased pCO2 values.
+This makes it unlikely that an error in the pCO2 estimation method is responsible for the entire 17-20 μ atm difference in Δp CO2 between the mean Argo and SOCAT values shown in Fig. 4, though it may be responsible for some of the offset.